NCKLS/PyLights/README.md

 You'll need to find out your light IDs, which begin at 1 and extend to how many lights you have.
 It's easy to identify your lights with trial and error.

-`MyPyLights.loadLight(lightId = '1', primary=True, color=True)`
+`MyPyLights.loadLight(lightId = '1', harmonic=True, percussive=True, color=True, flash=False)`

-You'll have to determine if the light is primary or not.
-Primary lights react to every onset in a song while secondary lights only react to the strongest onsets.
-It's also required that the color parametere is filled out.
-If your philips hue light supports color, set it True, otherwise False.
+You have the option to make light '1' to react to harmonic beats, percussive beats, or both.
+You may also decide whether or not you want the light to flash.
+The flash option is off by default, but when turned on makes lights turn off more frequently.

 You will load every light you want to use this way.